 Why isn’t the application website open?

-The application system is scheduled to go live on February 1, 2013.
-To get started, you may have your transcripts sent to the National Program Office, identify those three people you would like to supply confidential reference reports, and use the information on the “Apply” page to prepare your statements and scientific proposal.
+The application system is scheduled to go live on February 1, 2017.
+To get started, you may gather your transcripts, identify those three people you would like to supply confidential reference reports, and use the information on the “Apply” page to prepare your statements and scientific proposal.
 The only things you will not be able to do until the site opens are register with the site, answer questions about yourself and your education, invite referees online, and upload documents.
 Please call us at 317-278-0500 if you have any questions.

 What is the difference between the Minority Medical Faculty Development Program (MMFDP) and the Harold Amos Medical Faculty Development Program (AMFDP)?